altovacio/duelo-de-plumas/docs/implementation_status.md

 | 8.05 | User 2 checks their credit balance | ✅ |  |
 | 9.
 Cleanup Routine | Deleting entities and checking permissions/cascade effects | ✅ (Reviewed and refactored duplicates) |
 | 10.
 Final State Verification & Cost Monitoring (Post-Cleanup) | Final system state checks |  |

+## Deviations/Updates:

+*   **Recent Update (Please specify date):** Updated `CreditTransaction` and `AgentExecution` models to use `ON DELETE SET NULL` for foreign keys to the `users` table (`user_id` and `owner_id` respectively).
+The columns were also made nullable.
+This ensures that credit and AI execution cost history is preserved when a user is deleted, as per project requirements.
+Regenerated Alembic migrations to reflect these schema changes.